 The UK capital is home to an enormous student community and some of the best universities in the land.
 It’s renowned for its unique diversity, vibrancy, culture and nightlife.
 But finding the best of the best within all that can be tricky.
 So we’re going to help you out.
-Whether you’re thinking of going to study in London or you’re already doing so, our definitive guide will help you cut through the crud and zone in on the good.

 Where to live